qgis/QGIS-Enhancement-Proposals/QEP-auxiliary-storage.rst

 Proposed solution
 -----------------

-We propose to add a new type of field, closed to the existing "virtual field" (where a field can be defined as an expression).
+We propose to add a new type of field, close to the existing "virtual field" (where a field can be defined as an expression).
 Here a new type of field, "materialized field", will points to a central data storage.

 The central data storage should allow to store any kind of auxiliary column definition and date for any layer.
 And it should